kontena/kontena/docs/using-kontena/deploy.md

 ## Scheduling Conditions

-When creating services, you can direct the host(s) of where the containers should be launched based on scheduling rules.
+When creating services, you can direct the node(s) of where the containers should be launched based on scheduling rules.

 ### Affinity

 An affinity condition is when Kontena is trying to find a field that matches (`==`) given value.
 An anti-affinity condition is when Kontena is trying to find a field that does not match (`!=`) given value.

 Kontena has the ability to compare values against node name, labels and service name.